bruceadams/wdscli/README.md

 Docker image based on `busybox` and published on [Docker Hub](https://hub.docker.com/r/bruceadams/wdscli/).

-Grab the binary that works for machine and get it onto your `PATH`.
+Grab the binary that works for your machine and get it onto your `PATH`.

 ## Running
 `wdscli`'s user documentation is builtin to its help texts.